TimSkaras/CliffordCircuitsLibrary/README.md

 #### Python String

-For something less arcane, you can create a Pauli object by specifying its python string directly.
+For something less arcane, you can create a Pauli object by specifying its Python string directly.

 ```python
 import ccl